EPCCed/eidf-docs/docs/services/s3/tutorial.md

 !!!
 Note "`AWS_ENDPOINT_URL` vs. `AWS_ENDPOINT_URL_S3` vs. `AWS_S3_ENDPOINT`"

-    `AWS_ENDPOINT_URL` is a URL for any services accessed via AWS CLI, including S3.
-It is recognised by AWS CLI.
+    `AWS_ENDPOINT_URL` is a URL for any services accessed via the AWS CLI, including S3.
+It is recognised by the AWS CLI.

-    `AWS_ENDPOINT_URL_S3` is a URL for S3 Services accessed via AWS CLI.
-It too is recognised by AWS CLI.
+    `AWS_ENDPOINT_URL_S3` is a URL for S3 Services accessed via the AWS CLI.
+It too is recognised by the AWS CLI.

     `AWS_S3_ENDPOINT` is a URL for legacy or custom packages that interact with S3 Services.
-It is not recognised by AWS CLI.
+It is not recognised by the AWS CLI.

     All three are defined here to cover all possible tools you may use in this tutorial.